ncoghlan/misc/notes/python3/questions_and_answers.rst

 application development (where binary data should exist only at application boundaries and be converted to text or other structured data for internal processing).
-There's still plenty of additional improvements that could be made for Python 3.5 and later, though.
+There's still plenty of additional improvements that could be made for Python 3.8 and later, though.
 Possible avenues for improvement previously discussed on python-dev, python-ideas or the CPython issue tracker include:

-* :pep:`461` is an accepted proposal to restore support for *binary* interpolation that is to be source and semantically compatible for the use cases we actually want to support in Python 3.
 * :pep:`467` is a draft proposal to clean up some of the legacy of the original Python 3 mutable ``bytes`` design.
 A related change is to better document the tuple-of-ints and list-of-ints behaviour of ``bytes`` and